latitude-checkout/checkout-plugins-woocommerce/readme.txt

 This section outlines the steps to install the Laitude Interest Free plugin.

-1. Login to your WordPress Admin
+1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Next step
-3. Next step
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==